shinwookim/lukestackwalker/trunk/readme.txt

+Release 1.0.1, May 1st 2021
+-fix window splitters to work with display scaling, bug report by Jani Kesänen

 Release 1.0.0, April 22th 2021
 Time to declare the long beta period over and promote Luke Stackwalker version 1.0 - thanks t0st!
 - ported to visual studio 2019